theStonedSage/feedback-widget-ui/README.md

 4. All the questions are dynamically comming from backend and are shown via a custom DynamicInputGenerator component based on input type
 5. Support for text, mcq, boolean and number questions

+Note: Widget view is handled by `showWidget` property in localStorage so if we want to show it again once hidden then delete this property from Application -> local storage -> showWidget -> delete key and refresh page.

 ### Dashboard ( React )

 * Repo link : https://github.com/theStonedSage/feedback-widget-dashboard-ui